esheldon/nsim/config/README.md

                 - try same walkers but double burnin and nstep; doubtful
             - gg04rtest
                 - nwalkers 400, no change!
+                - try g prior during.
+Same
         - sim-eg04
-            - eg04r01.
+            - eg04r01,eg04r02.
 Wierd oscillation in there.
 I see it in the gg04 stuff as well.
         - sim-dg05
-            - dg05r01.
-Not yet run
+            - dg05r01. running

 - try nearly-fixed other paramters besides shape
     - gg02r01 looks crappy!
 Is it because we only used 200 step?
 Doubt it